 Version Data—The version data includes information on which version the QR code is.
 This data is encoded into 18 modules, in a 6 by 3 matrix.
 Two copies of the version data matrix are included in the QR code: one next to the upper right finder pattern and the other next to the lower left one.

-Blank Space—Additionally, around each QR code, there is an obligatory 4-modules-wide white space area:
+Blank Space—Additionally, around each QR code, has an obligatory 4-modules-wide space area: